5/6/2025

 Dr. Todd Brady

 Correct.
-Yes, not withstanding my highlighting the acute activity of a proctor lab, the drug will be approved for chronic administration.
-And dry disease that I'm aware of the only drug that's not approved for chronic administration is an ocular steroid, a topical steroid, which you can't use chronically due to toxicity concerns, which include cataracts and and glaucoma among other issues.
-The chronic activity or the durability of the proctor lab really is highlighted in the field trials and to your previous question, the data on slide six or sort of the average reflect the average over six weeks of use.
-And the field trial that is reviewed and found acceptable already is a twelve week trial.
-So I think we have relative to our competition, but plenty of chronic data that support durability.
-And now I would say to symptom trials in a dry chamber that support acute activity.
+Yes.
+Notwithstanding my highlighting the acute activity of Reproxilab, The drug will be approved for chronic administration.
+In dry eye disease, that I'm aware, the only drug that's not approved for chronic administration is an ocular steroid, a topical steroid, which you can't use chronically due to toxicity concerns, which include cataracts and glaucoma, among other issues. the chronic activity or the durability of Reproxilab really is highlighted in the field trials.
+And to your previous question, the data on slide six are sort of the average, reflect the average over six weeks of use.
+And the field trial that the FDA has reviewed and found acceptable already is a 12-week trial.
+So I think we have relative to our competition plenty of chronic data that support durability.
+And now I would say two symptom trials in a dry eye chamber that support acute activity.

 speaker

 Okay, great.
-This is a very helpful and again, congrats on the data.
-And the best for the next patient.
+This is very helpful.
+And again, congrats on the data and the best luck for the patient.

 speaker